RainbowQuartz/projet_s4_mercredi_blog_des_familles/README.md

         <code>$ git clone https://github.com/RainbowQuartz/projet_s4_mercredi_blog_des_familles.git</code>
       <h4>Run the command bundle install to install the necessary gems</h4>
         <code>$ bundle install</code>
-      <h4>Update your database strucutre, as the database in not sent to github, it is necessary tu run the fiddrenets migrations:</h4>
+      <h4>Update your database structure with the migration command.The database in not uploaded to github, so it is necessary tu run the differents migrations:</h4>
         <code>$ rails db:migrate</code>
-      <h4><Add data into your database trhoght the seed file:</h4>
+      <h4><Add data into your database with the seed file:</h4>
         <code>$ rails db:seed</code>
-      <h4>open the rails consol with rails consol command and check if datas have been created by using the following command:</h4>
+      <h4>Open the rails consol with rails consol command and check if datas have been created by using the following command:</h4>
         <code>User.all</code>
         <code>Article.all</code>
         <code>Category.all</code>